sebasx200/ppi_proveeagro/README.md

+# ProveeAgro Back-end

-Proveeagro is a web page that allows farm owners to search and find in a better and easier way the best suppliers for their farms.
+## Proveeagro is a web page that allows farm owners to search and find in a better and easier way the best suppliers for their farms.

 This application works using Python with Django framework for its web apartment.